 The athletes who cannot bring their times down are the ones who are not letting their CNS recover through restful sleep.

-There are two distinct things you can do to improve the quality of your sleep and allow yourself to make progress on the track.
-They are:
+There is one thing you can do to improve the quality of your sleep and allow yourself to make progress on the track.

 1) Change your sleep environment

 You will be losing the battle for great sleep if you are being externally stimulated by light or noise.